manansethia/manansethia.github.io/_pages/achievements.md

     🗓️ <em>September 2018</em><br>
     📍 <em>Bhopal, Madhya Pradesh</em>
   </div>
-  <p>The Wild Wisdom Quiz, initiated by WWF-India in 2008, is a renowned competition focusing on wildlife and environmental awareness.</p>
+  <p>The Wild Wisdom Quiz, initiated by WWF-India in 2008, is a renowned competition focusing on wildlife and environmental awareness.
+It is Asia's biggest wildlife quiz.</p>
   <p>In 5th grade, I participated alongside my teammate, Agriyan Maulik, who was then in 4th grade.
 The quiz featured teams from Chhattisgarh and Madhya Pradesh.
 Together, we achieved the position of Zonal 1st Runner-Up.</p>
   <div class="achievement-images">
     <img src="/images/wwq181.jpeg" alt="WWQ '18">